houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/numeric-axis.md

 # Numeric Axis

-You can use numeric [`axis`](https://ej2.syncfusion.com/aspnetcore/Chart/NumericAxis#/material) to represent numeric values of data in chart.
-By default, the `valueType` of an axis is [`Double`](https://www.syncfusion.com/aspnet-core-ui-controls/charts/chart-axis).
+You can use numeric [`Axis`](https://ej2.syncfusion.com/aspnetcore/Chart/NumericAxis#/material) to represent numeric values of data in chart.
+By default, the `ValueType` of an axis is [`Double`](https://www.syncfusion.com/aspnet-core-ui-controls/charts/chart-axis).

 {% aspTab template="chart/axis/double/double", sourceFiles="double.cs" %}